jupyterlite/jupyterlite/docs/howto/configure/advanced/offline.md

 JupyterLite can be used as a Progressive Web App (PWA) on mobile devices, but also on desktop.

-When JupyterLite is configured to work offline as detailed in this guide, it means that JupyterLite can be used as a PWA without any network connection.
+When JupyterLite is configured to work offline as detailed in this guide, it should be possible to use JupyterLite as a PWA without any network connection.
+There might still be a need for using the app while still connected to the Internet first, so the underlying Service Worker can cache the assets.

 Check out the [Using](../../../quickstart/using.md) guide for more details on how to install JupyterLite as an application.